New Zealand Warriors: History

-The History of the Bid
+History of the bid

-Rugby league was largely centred around Auckland ever since the New Zealand Rugby League was founded in 1909.
-Auckland produced the bulk of the international squad for many years, and most of these players headed to either Australia or Great Britain to play.
+Rugby league in New Zealand was largely centred around Auckland since the establishment of the New Zealand Rugby League in 1909.
+Auckland produced the bulk of the New Zealand team for many years, and a number of these players were recruited to play professionally in either Australia or England.

-The Auckland representative side was consistently providing top opposition to touring teams.
+In the 1970s and 1980s, the Auckland representative side consistently provided strong opposition to touring teams.
 An Auckland team was admitted into the mid-week ARL Amco Cup competition in 1978.
-In their first year they made the semi-finals, and were defeated by the overall competition winners, Eastern Suburbs.
-They remained into the competition until the early 1980s.
+In their first year they made the semi-finals, and were defeated by the overall competition winners, the Eastern Suburbs Roosters.
+They remained in the competition until the early 1980s.
 In 1987, an Auckland side toured Great Britain and claimed wins over powerhouse clubs Leeds and Wigan.

-In 1988, serious investigation into an Auckland team entering the New South Wales Rugby League premiership commenced, encouraged mainly by the Mount Albert club.
-On 17 May 1992, the announcement stating an Auckland-based team's entry into the Australian Rugby League competition, the Winfield Cup in 1995, was made.
-This followed very good turnouts to a number of NSWRL club games played in Auckland.
-The new team was to be called the Auckland Warriors and run by the Auckland Rugby League organisation.
+In 1988, serious investigation into an Auckland team entering the New South Wales Rugby League (NSWRL) commenced, encouraged mainly by Mount Albert, which at that time was one of the strongest rugby league clubs in the country.
+On 17 May 1992, it was announced that an Auckland-based club would enter the Australian Rugby League competition in 1995.
+This followed very good turnouts to a number of NSWRL matches played in Auckland.
+The new team was to be called the Auckland Warriors and would be run by the Auckland Rugby League.
 The original colours selected were blue, white, red and green.
-Blue and white are recognised as the colours of Auckland, while red and green were the colours of the Warriors' original sponsor, DB Bitter.
+Blue and white are recognized as the traditional sporting colours of Auckland, while red and green were the colours of the Warriors' original sponsor, DB Bitter.
 The original logo was designed by Francis Allan, of Colenso.